-I distinctly remember first oyster I ever tried was a Kumamoto oyster.
+I distinctly remember the first oyster I ever tried was a Kumamoto oyster.
 It’s a West coast oyster in a small shell with a deep cup and has a mild brininess and sweet flavor.
 I loved the combination of the brine and the creamy oyster.
 If you aren’t an oyster person then you can disregard this description as you’re probably grossed out.
 But I became obsessed with them.
-Now I’ll take any excuse to order a dozen oysters (or more).
+Now I’ll take any excuse to order a dozen oysters (or more) paired with a crisp glass of white wine.
 I have found that the discerning sushi lover is likely to enjoy the texture and flavors of oysters.

 Pacific oysters are often larger with sharp, rigid shells.
 They have soft and sweet flavor often with hints of fruit flavor.
 They originated on the Pacific coast of Asia and now account for about 75% of all oyster production.
 Many of the Pacific oysters eaten in the US come from the west coast.
 Especially in bays like California’s Humboldt and Oregon’s Puget Sound.